TL;DR

 This transparency enhances planning accuracy and supports sustainable team performance.

-What an Editorial Calendar Tracks and Enables
+What does an Editorial Calendar Track and Enable?

 An effective editorial calendar does more than display publishing dates.
 It brings structure to story planning, clarifies ownership, and supports the entire editorial workflow from pitch to publication.